Rotator Cuff Tears

 Surgery for Rotator Cuff Tears

 For patients whose symptoms, particularly their pain levels, do not improve with nonsurgical treatment methods over 6-12 months, their doctor may recommend surgery.
 Other surgical candidates include: those who need to use their arms to perform overhead work or a sport; those with a large rotator cuff tear (more than 3 cm); those with significant weakness and loss of function; or those with a tear caused by a recent, acute injury.
 Surgery to repair a torn rotator cuff most often involves re-attaching the tendon to the head of humerus (upper arm bone).
-There are a few options for repairing rotator cuff tears, including open repair, all-arthroscopic repair, and mini-open repair.
+There are a few options for repairing a rotator cuff tear, including open repair, all-arthroscopic repair, and mini-open repair.
 The patient's orthopedic surgeon will discuss the best procedure to meet each individual's health needs.